Ranork/ko-mob-item-editor/README.md

-# Ranork Knight Online Monster and Item editor
+# Knight Online Mob & Item editor for Private Servers

-For detailed information, visit: ranork.net/blog
+App helps you to edit knight online databases.
+Feel free to use it!